 - Replace signalized intersection on US 41 at Gulfstream Avenue with a multi-lane roundabout

-- Install HAWK pedestrian crossing signal system and raised pedestrian refuge islands
+- Install Pedestrian Hybrid Beacon (PHB) crossing signal system and raised pedestrian refuge islands

 - Replace underground drainage structures, utilities, fiber optic, new LED streetlights and reconfigure stormwater retention ponds

 The Pedestrian Hybrid Beacon (PHB) is a high-intensity activated crosswalk beacon originally designed as a cost-effective option for crossings at mid-block and un-signalized intersections.
 Unlike conventional pedestrian signals, the Pedestrian Hybrid Beacon (PHB) is only operational when activated by a pedestrian.
 Relatively new, Pedestrian Hybrid Beacon (PHB) systems are being used with greater frequency for the additional safety they provide for pedestrians and for the versatility of use.

 Below are a few highlights of the Pedestrian Hybrid Beacon (PHB) signal system that will be featured as part of the US 41 improvements.